Frood-for-Thought/Fitting-Most-Optimal-Constants-for-Bacterial-Chemotaxis-Equation/README.md

 ## Programs
 Each Folder has a file, "Program Info.txt", to describe all files and their uses in the project.

-For data Analysis the project used Python and its libraries (Pandas, Scipy, Numpy, Matplotlib, Plotly, Seaborn), and MATLAB
+For data Analysis the project used Python and its libraries (Pandas, Scipy, Numpy, Matplotlib, Plotly, Seaborn), and the algorithm was run in MATLAB

 For plotting the project used Jupyter Notebooks and Tableau.